 “Volume trend splits between those triangles with breakouts in the direction of the prevailing trend and the countertrend triangles.”

 - Thomas Bulkowski, Encyclopedia of Chart Patterns (p.
-782)Warning Sign: A breakout on weak volume frequently fails.
+782)Breakout Timing: Bulkowski's research shows breakouts typically occur between 2/3 and 3/4 of the distance to the apex.
+Breakouts that occur too early or too close to the apex have lower reliability.
+A breakout on weak volume frequently fails.
 Symmetrical triangles are notorious for false breakouts - volume confirmation is essential.
-Volume behavior depends on breakout direction relative to the prior trend, but declining volume during formation remains consistent.

 Symmetrical triangle with declining volume during formation and expansion on breakout - ETH/USDT (3min, Binance) detected by ChartScout